soravits/slogo/DESIGN.md

 **View External**

 View External API is mainly responsible of sending data to the back end and receiving data from the backend.
 The data that this API sends to the back end are as follows: language, a data structure containing command lines, changes being made to the variables in the workspace, a reset command called by users.
 The data to be received from the backend are as follows: result of command line execution with the destinations where they are going to be displayed (either console, workspace or turtle screen).
-Additionally, this API is able to observe if thereís an error (e.g. from invalid command line) in the backend and then send this to the Internal View API to display the error from the interface.
+Additionally, this API is able to observe if there‚Äôs an error (e.g. from invalid command line) in the backend and then send this to the Internal View API to display the error from the interface.

 **Model Internal**